CMPUT404F21-Project/glowing-palm-tree/README.md

 # glowing-palm-tree

-#### This project use django crispy forms, please use the vitual provided environment or "pip install django-crispy-forms"
+#### This project uses django crispy forms, please use the provided virtual environment or install it by using "pip install django-crispy-forms"